bschnitz/injector_collections/README.md

 If all items in a collection e.g. implement a common Interface, the generated Collections may make use of type-Hinting.
-Simply implement a `getItemType`-Method in your stubs like that:
+Simply implement a `getItemType`-Method in your collection class like that:
 ``` python
 # my_collections/stub.py